PhilbertLou/Essential/README.md

 ![Updates](readmeimages/updates.png)

 <h4>Checking Previous Days:</h4>
 <p>Similar to the updates, you can also track your previous days.
-By clicking on the previous days link on the navbar, you will first be presented with a list of previously tracked days.
+By clicking on the previous day's link on the navbar, you will first be presented with a list of previously tracked days.
 By clicking on a specific day, you will be presented with your stats for that day.</p>

 ![Previous Day](/readmeimages/previousday.png)